meta-llama/llama-models/models/llama3_1/eval_details.md

 ### SQuAD

 For pre-trained models, we use SQuAD v2 with a 1-shot config and report exact match scores.
 We run this as a generative task.
 Maximum generation length is 32 tokens.
+In the prompt, we include the ground truth Q & A pairs for all previous questions pertaining to the same passage.
+In short, the prompt template takes the form "{few-shot example} {passage} {all previous Q & A pairs for passage} {input question}".
+For specifics, see the released [evaluation details dataset](https://huggingface.co/datasets/meta-llama/Meta-Llama-3.1-8B-evals/viewer/Meta-Llama-3.1-8B-evals__squad__details).

 ### QuAC